DHTMLX/docs-suite/docs/form/api/fieldset/fieldset_foreach_method.md

 @params:

 - `callback: function` - a function that will iterate over the elements of the fieldset.
-It takes three parameters:
+It is called with the following arguments:
 	- `item: object` - the object of an element (control)
 	- `index: number` - the index of an item
 	- `array: object[]` - an array of iterated elements